Legal Separation in Oregon: The Basics

 Legal Separation in Oregon

-A legal separation in Oregon is different than a divorce in that many of the terms of the separation are considered temporary, a bit more like a working agreement until later modification.
+In Oregon, the difference between separation and divorce is that some of the terms of the separation are considered temporary, a working agreement until later modification.
 What may not be considered temporary, depending on the terms, are the core property, asset/debt and retirement distribution agreements.

 In Oregon, you can easily convert your legal separation into a legal divorce (dissolution of marriage), thereby making all the terms of your legal separation final, within two years of the legal separation simply by filing a form (and incurring no additional fees.)
 If it has been more than two years since your legal separation and you want to alter your legal separation agreement or file for divorce, you will need to file anew with the court (and pay the filing fees).